-- 1. A decision reached through an Administrative Conference cannot be appealed. - 2.
-In regard to violations of Sexual Harassment, Sexual Violence, Dating Violence, Domestic Violence and Stalking, both the complainant and the respondent have the right to file an appeal. - 3.
-A decision reached through the Administrative Review Committee may be appealed by the Respondent(s) or Complainant(s) or victim(s), when legally appropriate, to an appellate body board within five (5) business days of the decision.
+1. A decision reached through an Administrative Conference cannot be appealed.

+- 2. In regard to violations of gender-based discrimination or harassment, sexual harassment, sexual violence, dating violence, domestic violence, stalking, and related retaliation, both the Complainant and the Respondent have the right to file an appeal.
+Matters that were determined pursuant to the Title IX Grievance Procedure may be appealed as provided in that Procedure. - 3.
+A decision reached through the Administrative Review Committee may be appealed by the Respondent(s) or Complainant(s), when permissible under the Code, to an appellate board within five (5) business days of the decision.
 Only the Student Organization Representative may submit an appeal on behalf of a Student Organization Respondent. - 4.
 All appeals shall be submitted through the online form found here: umb.edu/maxient - 5.
 The appeal form must state the reasons for the appeal and provide information as to the basis of the appeal. - 6.
 Except as required to explain the basis of new information, an appeal shall be limited to a review of the investigation report and review findings.
 The review shall be for one or more of the following purposes: - a.
 If the student can demonstrate new and significant evidence that would substantially alter the findings of fact, not previously known to the appellant that has been discovered, and is newly available during the appeals process.
-The new evidence could not have been discovered through the exercise of reasonable diligence, and the absence of which was sufficient to materially affect the outcome.

-- b.
-If the student can demonstrate that significant procedural errors of The Code process occurred that were substantial enough to effectively and detrimentally affect the outcome. - 7.
+The new evidence could not have been discovered through the exercise of reasonable diligence, and the absence of the new evidence was sufficient to materially affect the outcome. - b.
+If the student can demonstrate that significant procedural errors of the Code process occurred that were substantial enough to affect the outcome. - 7.
 If an appeal is upheld by the appellate body, the matter shall either be referred to the original Administrative Review Committee to allow reconsideration of the original determination or the appellate body will determine any change.
 If an appeal is not upheld, the matter shall be considered final and binding upon all involved. - 8.
 All parties to an appeal will promptly receive simultaneous written notice of the outcome of the appeal.